Steven Moffat: Joking Apart

 By 1990, Moffat had written two series of Press Gang, but the programme's high cost along with organisational changes at backers Central Independent Television cast its future in doubt.
 As Moffat wondered what to do next and worried about his future employment, Bob Spiers, Press Gangs primary director, suggested that he meet with producer Andre Ptaszynski to discuss writing a sitcom.
 Inspired by his experience working in education, Moffat's initial proposal was a programme similar to what became Chalk, a sitcom set in a school that eventually aired in 1997.
 During the pitch meeting at the Groucho Club, Ptaszynski realised that Moffat was talking passionately about his impending divorce and suggested that he write about that instead of a school sitcom.
 Taking Ptaszynski's advice, Moffat's new idea was about "a sitcom writer whose wife leaves him".
 Moffat wrote two series of Joking Apart, which was directed by Spiers and starred Robert Bathurst and Fiona Gillies.
 The show won the Bronze Rose of Montreux and was entered for the Emmys.

 He wrote three episodes of Murder Most Horrid, an anthology series of comedic tales starring Dawn French.
 The first ("Overkill", directed by Spiers) was identified by the BBC as a "highlight" of the series.
 His other two episodes were "Dying Live" (dir.
 Dewi Humphreys) and "Elvis, Jesus and Zack" (dir.
 Tony Dow).

 Doctor Who short fiction

 Moffat has been a fan of Doctor Who since childhood.
-In 1995, he contributed a segment to Paul Cornell's Virgin New Adventures novel Human Nature.
+In 1995, he plotted a segment to Paul Cornell's Virgin New Adventures novel Human Nature.
 His first solo Doctor Who work was a short story, "Continuity Errors", published in the 1996 Virgin Books anthology Decalog 3: Consequences.